Bargaining Unit: ACMEA - HCSA Tech/Para Mgmt (R45)

 DESCRIPTION

-Under the direction of the Emergency Medical Services (EMS) Director or a subordinate manager, positions in this classification facilitate the operation of the programs of the Emergency Medical Services District, a division of the Health Care Services Agency and the Local Emergency Medical Services Agency for Alameda County.
+Under the direction of the Director of Emergency Medical Services (EMS) or a subordinate manager, positions in this classification facilitate the operations of the programs of the Emergency Medical Services District, a division of the Health Care Services Agency, and the Local Emergency Medical Services Agency for Alameda County.
 Employees in this classification are responsible for helping to ensure the effective, efficient, and cohesive delivery of emergency medical services by all hospitals, public safety agencies, and private providers to the visitors and citizens of Alameda County.

 DISTINGUISHING FEATURES

-Positions in this classifications develop and implement requirements and standards relating to the provision of emergency medical services (EMS) in accordance with state and federal regulations, in collaboration with and as stipulated by the EMS Director and EMS Medical Director.
-This positions provides oversight of emergency medical services operations and training provided by dispatch, fire departments, police, civilian and professional first responders, 911 emergency ambulance providers, hospitals, trauma systems, non-emergency medical transportation providers, and specialty systems of care including pediatrics, trauma cardiac and stroke centers.
-Employees in this classifications may facilitate the coordination and management of medical health focused disaster preparedness and response functions for the County and/or region.
+Positions in this classification develop and implement requirements and standards relating to the provision of emergency medical services (EMS) in accordance with state and federal regulations, in collaboration with and as stipulated by the EMS Director and EMS Medical Director.
+These positions provide oversight of emergency medical services operations and training provided by dispatch, fire departments, police, civilian and professional first responders, 911 emergency ambulance providers, hospitals, trauma systems, non-emergency medical transportation providers, and specialty systems of care including pediatrics, trauma, cardiac, and stroke centers.
+Incumbents in this classification may facilitate the coordination and management of medical health-focused disaster preparedness and response functions for the County and/or region.

 EXAMPLES OF DUTIES